meliecool/meliecool/README.md

 <table>
   <tr>
     <td valign="top" width="65%">
     <p>Hi, I'm Camélie.
-A web developer and designer in my spare time (like every day 🫢).
-I'm volonteering for Aristopattes as a designer and web integrator, Foundation64 as an web integrator and working full time for Kumojin!</p>

-- I'm working on the most wonderful place of the world
+A web developer and formerly designer</p>

 - Princess of unit tests and BEM
 - I’m interested in sewing, writing, coding and drawing!
-- I’m currently learning react native
+- I’m a big adept of accessibility
 - I’m looking to collaborate on any project to help people
 - You can reach me on my LinkedIn here:  [![Linkedin: meliecool](https://img.shields.io/badge/-meliecool-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/camelieparadis/)](https://www.linkedin.com/in/camelieparadis/)